ondiiik/meteoink/README.md

 pip install esptool
 ```

-Then you can run [flash.sh](https://github.com/ondiiik/meteoink/raw/master/tools/flash_firmware.sh) script to flash firmware into your
+Then you can run [flash\_firmware.sh](https://github.com/ondiiik/meteoink/blob/master/tools/flash_firmware.sh) script to flash firmware into your
 ESP32 board.
 You can use first argument to specify custom USB UART port where board is connected (otherwise `/dev/ttyUSB0`
-is used by default).
-Just note that this script will erase flash on ESP32 including file system, so you can be sure that
+is used by default) and second to locate firmware file (default is `meteoink.bin`) .
+Just note that this script will erase flash on ESP32 including
-your previous data will be definitely lost (good idea to backup them before flashing).
+file system, so you can be sure that your previous data will be definitely lost (good idea to backup them before flashing).

 ## Upload binary files